One-techStack/log_oracle_pga_inactive/README.md

 # Oracle logging PGA Memory and how it's affected by inactive connections

-Disclaimer: Chunks of this repository (including this README) have been aided by ChatGPT and GitHub Copilot X - but everything has been tested on a real life Oracle environment

 ## Summary
 This collection of scripts is inspired by a problem occuring in one of my consulting gigs, where we encountered a problem with PGA-memory in Oracle database servers being clogged up by inactive connections.